UK Carrier Strike Group: Carrier Strike Group 21 (Operation Fortis, Exercise Steadfast Defender)

 Whilst in the Mediterranean, the carrier strike group exercised with the Italian Navy and Air Force, the French aircraft carrier Charles de Gaulle and its accompanying strike group, as well as other NATO navies during Exercise Steadfast Defender.
 The strike group also carried out its first ever combat operations, launching F-35B Lightning multirole combat aircraft on strike sorties against Islamic State in Iraq and Syria.
 Whilst these missions were underway, HMS Defender and HNLMS Evertsen detached from the strike group and headed into the Black Sea to carry out Freedom of Navigation Operations (FONOPs).
-Whilst transiting from Odessa, Ukraine to Batumi, Georgia, HMS Defender entered the waters around Crimea, the centre of a Russian-Ukrainian sovereignty dispute, which resulted in the Russian authorities firing warning shots.
+Whilst transiting from Odesa, Ukraine to Batumi, Georgia, HMS Defender entered the waters around Crimea, the centre of a Russian-Ukrainian sovereignty dispute, which resulted in the Russian authorities firing warning shots.
 Elsewhere in the Black Sea, HNLMS Evertsen also faced mock attacks by the Russian Air Force.
 To further monitor the strike group, Russia deployed strike bombers equipped with Kh-47M2 Kinzhal anti-ship ballistic missiles to an airbase in Syria.
 By 7 July 2021, both HMS Defender and HNLMS Evertsen had rejoined the strike group and it left the region via the Suez Canal.
 HMS Diamond was no longer part of the strike group, having suffered a defect.

-In the Gulf of Aden, the carrier strike group met with two U.S. Navy task groups, Carrier Strike Group 5 headed by USS Ronald Reagan and USS Iwo Jima's Amphibious Ready Group.
+In the Gulf of Aden, the carrier strike group met with two US Navy task groups, Carrier Strike Group 5 headed by USS Ronald Reagan and USS Iwo Jima's Amphibious Ready Group.
 The carrier strike group then exercised with the Indian Navy in the Bay of Bengal before exercising with the navies of Singapore, Malaysia and Thailand in the Strait of Malacca.
 Finally, in the Indo-Pacific region, the strike group exercised with the Japanese Maritime Self-Defence Force and Republic of Korea Navy.

 During its return trip, the strike group exercised with the Italian Navy in the Mediterranean; HMS Queen Elizabeth set a record by hosting jets from three different nations on a single flightdeck.
 During its time in the Mediterranean, HMS Queen Elizabeth suffered its first loss of an F-35B when one crashed into the sea following an aborted takeoff.
 The pilot ejected safely but the aircraft was a complete loss and was subsequently recovered from the seabed two weeks later.
 The strike group returned to the UK and concluded its deployment on 9 December 2021.

 The CSG21 deployment was covered by documentary filmmaker Chris Terrill in a BBC series, named The Warship: Tour of Duty.
 It aired on 22 January 2023.